-

 The collection of information to determine whether a child is a child with a disability, and to determine the educational needs of the child.
 The team who collects or reviews evaluation data, referred to as the multidisciplinary team, must use a variety of assessment tools and strategies to gather relevant functional, developmental, and academic information, including information provided by the parent.
 An evaluation may include giving individual tests, observing the student, looking at educational records, and talking with the student, teachers and parents.

-A law signed on December 10, 2015, amending and reauthorizing the Elementary and Secondary Education Act.
+A law signed on December 10, 2015, amended and reauthorized the Elementary and Secondary Education Act (ESEA) into the Every Student Succeeds Act (ESSA).
 Four key points of the ESSA are college- and career-ready standards, focused support and attention for the lowest-performing five percent of schools, expanding preschool opportunity, and support for local innovation and investing in what works.

 Evidence-Based Practices (EBP) are practices, strategies, and/or programs whose effectiveness is supported by rigorous research which indicates that the practice, strategy, and/or program works.

-Costs that are in excess of the average annual per student expenditure in the local educational agency during the preceding school year for the elementary or secondary school child, as may be appropriate.
+Excess costs are costs that exceed the average annual per student expenditure in the local educational agency during the preceding school year for the elementary or secondary school child, as may be appropriate.

 Services and supports should be based on peer-reviewed research to the extent that it is possible given the availability of peer-reviewed research.